fabric/fabric/docs/usage/fab.rst

 .. cmdoption:: --abort-on-prompt

-    When set, Fabric will abort instead of prompting for a password.
+    When set, Fabric will abort instead of prompting for a host, password, etc.

     .. versionadded:: 1.0.1